grantula/fantasypremierleagueapi/README.md

 # fantasypremierleagueapi

+## Description
-## A Python wrapper package to interface with Fantasy Premier League's Data API
+A Python wrapper package to interface with Fantasy Premier League's Data API

 ### Prerequisites